Uspizig/SI4375LoRaRadio/README.md

 3. **SI4732 with Analog Audio**: Listen to AM/FM Radio

-4.  **Heltec Lora HT-CT62 **: For Recieving and Transmittng LoRa, Meshtastic, TheThingsNetwork, Meshcore
+4.  **Heltec Lora HT-CT62 **: For Recieving and Transmitting LoRa, Meshtastic, TheThingsNetwork, Meshcore or decode your Bresser Weather Station

 5. SI5351 VCO Generator, 3 RF Outputs: 2.5 kHz to 160MHz